Rules & Eligibility

 A list of recommended two-parted and four-parted Marches, Strathspeys and Reels is available from the RSPBA website – www.rspba.org – but bands may play other Marches, Strathspeys and Reels of their own choice.

-Pipe bands in each grade or category (Junior ‘A’, Junior ‘B’ and Debut) may include pupils who are registered with RSPBA community pipe bands provided that they comply with the following conditions:
+Pipe bands in Junior ‘A’ and Junior ‘B’ and Junior ‘C’, may include pupils who are registered with RSPBA community pipe bands provided that they comply with the following conditions:

-It will be the responsibility of the school/ combined schools to decide the category or grade in which they wish to compete, and, if necessary, to justify to the organisers the reasons for their decision.
+It will be the responsibility of the school/combined schools to decide the category or grade in which they wish to compete, and, if necessary, to justify to the organising committee the reasons for their decision.
 The organisers retain the right to allocate a band to a different category or grade.

 Junior ‘A’ Pipe Band Competition